k-srivastava/Health-Warehouse/README.md

 ### Python

-I shall be using Python 3.10 in a virtual environment for easy deployment without having to first install Python on another system.
-I will also split the code into multiple files to make the code more readable the easy to work with along with some basic object-oriented programming concepts to make the development of the program as easy and fun as possible.
+I shall be using Python 3.10 in a virtual environment for easy deployment without having to first install all Python packages on another system.
+I will also split the code into multiple files to make the code more readable and easy to work with along with some basic object-oriented programming concepts to make the development of the program as easy and as fun as possible.

 The following libraries will bse used with Python:

 - ### Flask
-    - Flask is a light and powerful Python framework to create basic websites using Python and HTML.
-This should make the project easy to maintain and making changes to the code quick and easy.
+    - Flask is a lightweight and powerful Python framework to create basic websites using Python and HTML.
+This should make the project easy to maintain and allow changes to the code quickly and easily.
 It also makes it very easy to host this project on a custom domain at a future date.
 The version of Flask being used for the project is 2.0.3.

 - ### MySQL Connector
     - MySQL connector is a Python library that allows for easy connection to a local MySQL database used for storing all